Are you scoring in the 26–34 range on ACT Critical Reading? Do you want to raise that score as high as possible—to a perfect 36?

 I spent some time talking above about how the ACT always has one unambiguous answer.
 This has a huge implication for the strategy you should use to find the right ACT Reading answer.

-Here's the other way to see it: Out of the 4 answer choices, 3 of them have something that is totally wrong about them.
-Only 1 answer is 100% correct, which means the other 3 are 100% wrong.
+Here's the other way to see it: Out of the four answer choices, three of them have something that is totally wrong about them.
+Only one answer is 100% correct, which means the other three are 100% wrong.

 You know how you try to eliminate answer choices, and then end up with a few at the end that all seem equally likely to be correct?
 "Well, this can work...but then again this could work as well..."

 You need to do a 180 on your approach to Reading questions.
-Instead, find a reason to eliminate 3 answer choices.
+Instead of trying to find the one right answer, find a reason to eliminate three answer choices.
 "Can I find a reason to eliminate this answer choice?
 How about this one?"

-You have to learn how to eliminate 3 answer choices for every single question.
+You have to learn how to eliminate three answer choices for every single question.

 "Great, Allen.
 But this doesn't tell me anything about HOW to eliminate answer choices."